skilld-labs/trino-odbc/docs/markdown/support/troubleshooting-guide.md

 - Network connectivity issues.
 If there is a network issue that is preventing the client from connecting to the endpoint, this error message can appear.

-- AWS Timestream service issue.
-If there is a problem with the AWS Timestream service that the client is trying to access, this error message can appear.
+- AWS Trino service issue.
+If there is a problem with the AWS Trino service that the client is trying to access, this error message can appear.

 When this error message is seen, you can check the aws sdk log `aws_sdk_year_month_date-hour.log` (e.g., `aws_sdk_2023-02-01-23.log`)  in your executable directory and search the pattern `Failed to discover endpoints` to identify the real root cause.
 For example, the following log line shows the `Failed to discover endpoints` is caused by `The request signature we calculated does not match the signature you provided`, which means the credentials are invalid.